03LimbuA/Crime-Analysis/README.md

 # Crime-Analysis

-This exploratory data analysis project, inspired by and following the tutorial of Youtube Channel [Mo Chen](https://www.youtube.com/@mo-chen), examines a tabular dataset containing records from the Boston Police Department's crime incident reports (2015-2018), including details such as, the type, time, and location of the incidents.
+This exploratory data analysis project, inspired by Youtube Channel [Mo Chen](https://www.youtube.com/@mo-chen), examines a tabular dataset containing records from the Boston Police Department's crime incident reports (2015-2018), including details such as, the type, time, and location of the incidents.
 The official dataset is sourced from [Kaggle Crime data analysis](https://www.kaggle.com/code/sevgisarac/crime-data-analysis).

 For this project, I used Google Colab, leveraging its Jupyter Notebook interface to write and execute Python code.
 This setup allowed me to analyse the data interactively and visualise the results from the analysis.
 The complete Google Colab notebook, displaying the coding and resulting data visualisations, can be accessed [here](https://github.com/03LimbuA/Crime-Analysis/blob/main/CrimeANALYSIS.ipynb).